The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Discussion

 where we have adopted a cross-section, $\sigma$, derived from the orbital separation, and an interaction velocity $V$ corresponding to the Keplerian orbit of a BBH at a distance of $\sim1$ pc from a $10^8\,M_\odot$ SMBH.
 For a stellar density of 10$^3$ pc$^{-3}$ and an orbital separation of 10$^2$ au, we find an interaction time of $\approx $2 Myr, shorter than a merger time of $\approx $10 Myr.
 These strong dynamical encounters can fundamentally alter the BBHs orbit, reorienting the orbital angular momentum vector, altering the orbital eccentricity, and even trading companions.
 However, from Figure \ref{fig:binaryEvo}, note that most of the mass accreted by a BH occurs when the orbital separation shrinks to $\lesssim$~10 AU, with a much longer interaction time. \item The accretion flow studied here is initially laminar, while AGN disk models typically assumed some $\alpha$ viscosity that parameterizes the role of isotropic, turbulent eddies that permeate the AGN disk.
 The characteristic length-scale of an eddy is $\sim\alpha H$, and depending on the value of $\machw$, this can be comparable to $\rb$.
 If so, the evolution of the embedded binary could be driven more strongly by the accretion of eddies with randomly distributed angular momenta than by the angular momentum supplied from the AGN disk velocity profile.
 If this is the case, mass accretion might occur similarly, but the spin evolution of the binaries would be stochastic.
 This is, however, a different flow geometry than studied here and deserves attention in its own right. \end{enumerate}

-While the relative importance of AGN disks as a formation scenario for BBH mergers may remain unresolved even after future LIGO/Virgo observing runs, the space-based gravitational wave detector LISA will be sensitive to BBHs in AGN.
+While the relative importance of AGN disks as a formation scenario for BBH mergers may remain unresolved even after future LIGO/Virgo observing runs, the space-based gravitational wave detector LISA may be sensitive to BBHs in AGN, a prospect that we will consider now.
 Although many different factors can impact the overall rate of systems observed by LISA, at sufficiently small orbital separations where gravitational wave radiation dominates the orbital evolution of point masses such as BBHs, general relativity makes a clear prediction for the distribution of BBH orbital separations, $P(a)$; since the strength of gravitational wave radiation increases with decreasing orbital separation, $(\dot{a}/a)_{\rm GR} \sim a^{-4}$ \citep{peters_1964}, a population of equal-mass BBH binaries will have $P(a)\sim a^3$.
 However, at sufficiently large separations gas drag forces will dominate.
-Equation \ref{eq:adot_a_drag} indicates that $(\dot{a}/a)_{\rm drag}$ has no dependence on $a$ when $a\ll\rb$, producing an orbital separation distribution $P(a)\sim a^{-1}$.
+Taking $p\approx-1$, Equation \ref{eq:adot_a_drag} indicates that $(\dot{a}/a)_{\rm drag}\propto a^{5/2}$ when $a\ll\rb$, producing an orbital separation distribution $P(a)\sim a^{-7/2}$.
 By equating these two forces, we can find the critical orbital separation, $a_{\rm crit}$, indicating the transition between the two regimes: